l3uddz/traktarr/README.md

   Add multiple shows to Sonarr.

 Options:
   -t, --list-type TEXT            Trakt list to process.
 For example, 'anticipated', 'trending',
                                   'popular', 'person', 'watched', 'played', 'recommended',
                                   'watchlist', or any URL to a list.  [required] -l, --add-limit INTEGER         Limit number of shows added to Sonarr.
   -d, --add-delay FLOAT           Seconds between each add request to Sonarr.  [default: 2.5] -s, --sort [rating|release|votes]
+                                  Sort list to process.  [default: votes] -y, --year, --years TEXT        Can be a specific year or a range of years to search.
+For example, '2000' or '2000-2010'.
-                                  Sort list to process.  [default: votes] -g, --genres TEXT               Only add shows from this genre to Sonarr.
-Multiple genres are specified as a comma-separated list.
+  -g, --genres TEXT               Only add shows from this genre to Sonarr.
+Multiple genres are
-                                  Use 'ignore' to add shows
-                                  from any genre, including ones with no genre specified.
+                                  specified as a comma-separated list.
+Use 'ignore' to add shows from any genre, including ones with no genre specified.
   -f, --folder TEXT               Add shows with this root folder to Sonarr.
   -a, --actor TEXT                Only add movies from this actor to Radarr.
 Only one actor can be
                                   specified.
 Requires the 'person' list option.
   --include-non-acting-roles      Include non-acting roles such as 'As Himself', 'Narrator', etc.
                                   Requires the 'person' list option with the 'actor' argument.
   --no-search                     Disable search when adding shows to Sonarr.